BACKYARD RABBITS

 A rabbit's digestive system is beautifully adapted for its vegetarian diet of rough, tough plant parts.When a rabbit eats, its food goes down the esophagus into the stomach.
 Not much happens in the stomach other than that the food is sterilized, and then it is moved into the small intestine.
 While in the small intestine up to 90% of the protein, starches and sugar are absorbed from the food.

 After these nutrients are removed, the small intestine sorts what's left.
-Undigested fibrous material is passed into the colon, where it is formed into the hard, round pellets we often find in our gardens, for once the pellets are formed, they are defecated.
+Undigested fibrous material is passed into the colon, where it is formed into hard, round pellets like the one in the picture.
+These are defecated, and sometimes left strewn in our gardens.

 THE CAECOTROPH STORY